KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Motivation

-Achieving high recall in ANNS often requires retrieving nearly all true nearest neighbors.
-However, due to the nature of clustering algorithms and the unstructured distribution of data, many points lie near cluster boundaries.
-These boundary points can be nearest neighbors to queries located in adjacent clusters, necessitating that the search process examines a sufficient number of clusters to ensure high recall.
+Achieving high recall in ANNS typically requires retrieving the vast majority of true nearest neighbors.
+However, due to the inherent geometric complexities of high-dimensional clustering, true neighbors of a query often reside in adjacent clusters rather than the one closest to the query centroid.
+Consequently, the search algorithm must probe a sufficient number of clusters (\textit{nprob}) to guarantee high recall.

-The optimal number of clusters to search, i.e., \textit{nprob}, is not uniform across all queries; different queries exhibit varying locality and thus require different search scopes.
-While a small fraction of \emph{hard} queries may require a large \textit{nprob} to achieve high recall, applying a fixed, conservative setting to all queries leads to substantial computational waste on the majority of \emph{easy} queries, as illustrated in Figure \ref{fig2}.
-This static approach creates a suboptimal trade-off between latency and accuracy.